retroprom/plua2/README.md

 By default, the build system expects the PalmOne SDK to be present at `/opt/palmdev/PalmOne` (such that `/opt/palmdev/PalmOne/Incs` exists) and the 68K COFF library fragments used by `multilink` in `/usr/local/lib/m68k-palmos-multilink`.
 In addition, the `prc-tools` binaries should be in your path.
 If this is not the case on your system, change `./config.palmos`.
 You can get a copy of the PalmOne SDK (and others) from [this Github archive](https://github.com/jichu4n/palm-os-sdk).

+If you have a Power Mac running Mac OS X Tiger 10.4, you can use [these instructions and binary packages](http://oldvcr.blogspot.com/2022/08/plua-2-continued-open-source-under-gpl.html), which include pre-built versions of all the tools mentioned above as well as the PalmOne SDK.

 With the system thus configured, type `make` to build the Palm OS binaries, which will be deposited in `bin/palmos`.
 These are PRCs which can be installed directly into POSE or your real Palm hardware. `make clean` will clear any intermediate artifacts and the final objects.

 Currently Plua is built on a Power Mac G5 Quad (and sometimes an iMac G4) running a Mac OS X Tiger (10.4) build of `prc-tools` and `multilink`, and an updated copy of `pilrc`.
 These systems run the compiler and linker in 32-bit mode, avoiding issues with 64-bit systems.